Having sex during pregnancy can require a bit of creativity and adaptation from both you and your partner.

 If you’ve had anal sex before pregnancy, there’s no reason for you to not carry on doing it, if it feels good.

 As the baby grows, so does the pressure in your pelvic floor.
-This makes you more prone to develop rectal discomfort, swelling or even haemorrhoids.
+This makes you more prone to develop rectal discomfort, swelling, or even hemorrhoids.

-Make sure there’s plenty of foreplay and lots of lubricant.
+Make sure there’s plenty of foreplay and lots of lubricants.

 There are many new ways to explore your sexuality together and it’s absolutely fine if you don’t feel comfortable with this.